D-DOT Route #5

 Loop at Michigan and Wyoming, and traveled via Wyoming

-number of small Dearborn shopping malls located along both
+a number of small Dearborn shopping malls located along

-Meadows and Mercury Drives.
-The route operated with
+both Meadows and Mercury Drives.
+The line operated with

-30-minute headways, seven days a week.
-Service operated
+30-minute headways seven days a week, and operated

 would survive that round of service eliminations.